karam-y/CS411/NearBUY/README.md

 ######by Jackie :)

 ##Installing:
-1. First you will need to install npm (npm is basically contains everything that contains all the javascript libraries and stuff we’ll need).
+* First you will need to install npm (npm is basically contains everything that contains all the javascript libraries and stuff we’ll need).
 Download and install here: <https://nodejs.org/en/>
-2. Second, for this project we are using angular as our middleware.
+* Second, for this project we are using angular as our middleware.
 To install angular in your terminal write the command:
 ```
 $npm install angular —save
 ```
-3. Third, for the pure front end.
+* Third, for the pure front end.
 Install bootstrap.
-You can install this here: <http://getbootstrap.com/getting-started/#download>
-*Install the package with the link Download Bootstrap.
+You can install this here: <http://getbootstrap.com/getting-started/#download>.Install the package with the link Download Bootstrap.
 We want the compiled version.
 When you download you get a folder with three subfolders: css, fonts, js.
-* PUT THESE FOLDERS IN THE SAME DIRECTORY AS YOUR PROJECT LOCATION.
+PUT THESE FOLDERS IN THE SAME DIRECTORY AS YOUR PROJECT LOCATION.
-4. Fourth, I HIGHLY HIGHLY HIGHLY suggest you download some sort of text editor.
+* Fourth, I HIGHLY HIGHLY HIGHLY suggest you download some sort of text editor.
 I use [sublime] and its super easy but if you find one that suits you stick with it.
 [sublime]: https://www.sublimetext.com

 ##Set up Environment: